 Parc des Princes

-The most popular city in France, with an all-seater football stadium located in the south-west in Paris.
+The most popular city in France, with an all-seater football stadium located in the southwest of Paris.
 It was open since 1998 for football and rugby.

 Capacity: 47,929